 The former owner of the Pro Shop at The Pompey Club, has a wealth of golf knowledge and takes great pride in striving to become a PGA Professional as he is doing his bookwork currently.

 Tesori, his wife Sarah and son Charles reside in DeWitt.

-Brianna Sovring is the Player Development Director for the CNY PGA.
-Sovring oversees the section’s Junior Tour, Drive Chip and Putt programs, the section’s PGA Junior League, Green$ Card sales and other player development initiatives.
+Brittany Siechen is the Player Development Director for the CNY PGA.
+Siechen oversees the section’s Junior Tour, Drive Chip and Putt programs, the section’s PGA Junior League, Green$ Card sales, Women’s Golf Association and other player development initiatives.
 She also monitors the CNYPGA’s social media accounts, website and marketing.

 Siechen is the current Women’s Golf Coach at Le Moyne College.
-As a former player with the CNY PGA Junior Tour, Sovring has a good understanding of what’s needed to help the next generation of golfers and is committed to the idea of giving back to the golf community.
+As a former player with the CNY PGA Junior Tour, Siechen has a good understanding of what’s needed to help the next generation of golfers and is committed to the idea of giving back to the golf community.